History of OTC Birth Control

 Of the 72.2 million American women of reproductive age, 64.9% use a contraceptive.
-Of those, 9.1 million (12.6% of contraceptive users) use birth control pills, which are the second most commonly used method of contraception in the United States after female sterilization (aka tubal ligation or “getting your tubes tied”).
-The Pill is currently available by prescription only, and a debate has emerged about whether the birth control pill should be available over-the-counter (OTC), which means the Pill would be available along with other drugs such as Tylenol and Benadryl in drug store aisles.
+About 10.5 million American women of reproductive age (15-49 years) used the birth control pill between 2017 and 2019.
+The Pill was the second most commonly used method of contraception in the United States after female sterilization (aka tubal ligation or “getting your tubes tied”).
+The Pill is currently available by prescription only, with the exception of Opill (a progestin-only pill) and a debate has emerged about whether the birth control pill should be available over-the-counter (OTC), which means the Pill would be available along with other drugs such as Tylenol and Benadryl in drug store aisles.
 Since 1976, more than 90 drugs have switched from prescription to OTC status, including Sudafed (1976), Advil (1984), Rogaine (1996), Prilosec (2003), and Allegra (2011).
+Read more background…

 Pro & Con Arguments

-Birth control pills are safer than many OTC drugs and common activities.
+Birth control pills are safer than many over-the-counter (OTC) drugs and common activities.

-Over-the-Counter (OTC) birth control would increase access for low-income and medically underserved populations.
+OTC birth control pills would increase access for low-income and medically underserved populations.

 Twenty million women live in “contraception deserts,” places with one clinic or fewer per 1,000 women who need government-funded birth control from programs such as Medicare.
-In underserved communities, women could more easily find a local drug store for medication.
+In underserved communities, women could more easily find a local drug store for medication than a doctor’s office.
 11-21% of sexually active low-income women studied were more likely to use the Pill if it were available OTC.

 Denicia Cadena, Policy Director for Young Women United in New Mexico, stated: “Our rural communities are most profoundly impacted by our state’s health care and provider shortages.
 Patients face three- to six-month wait times for any primary care and even longer for specialty care… 11 of the state’s 33 counties have no obstetrics and gynecology physicians.”